c-sh0/CTF_Challenges/AIS/Programming/README.md

 1. Decode the provided string using all ROT{1,25} vaiations (Caesar Cipher Brute)
 2. Check each word in the decoded string agiast a dictonary of words
 3. Count the number of words found for each decoded string
-4. Greatest word count is the likely the solution
+4. Greatest word count is the likely solution
 5. See: `super-rot.py` and `super-rot-stdin.py`